viperproject/gobra-book/src/05/goroutine.md

 ```

 ## Go's data race detector
-Go comes with a built-in [data race detector](https://go.dev/doc/articles/race_detector) which can be enabled with the `-race` flag.
+Go has a built-in [data race detector](https://go.dev/doc/articles/race_detector), which can be enabled with the `-race` flag.
 Note that only data races are found by dynamically running code.
-Therefore not all data races are guaranteed to be found by this detector. <!-- unsound -->
+Therefore, this detector is not guaranteed to find all data races. <!-- unsound -->

 On the other hand, Gobra can statically prove the absence of data races in a program by reasoning with permissions.